Communities of Health

 Addressing health equity at the community level is vital to our mission of making the health system work better for everyone.
 But to help improve community health outcomes, we have to think differently about what a “community” is.
 It’s not just the people who live in a certain ZIP code.
 Or a handful of businesses.
 It’s the whole environment — the people, businesses, organizations, institutions and health care systems that serve the community.

-When these systems don’t have the resources they need, everyone feels the impact.
+All these elements help form a community’s infrastructure.
+And when they don’t have the resources they need, everyone feels the impact.
 Communities of Health helps tackle these challenges.
-We work with community leaders to identify community health needs.
-Then we collaborate on solutions, from improving systems and providing necessary resources to building physical spaces and empowering workforces, that increase access to health and social services.
+We work with community leaders to identify community infrastructure needs.
+Then we collaborate on solutions that increase access to health and social services.
+This may include building new physical spaces, improving systems, providing necessary resources and empowering workforces.

 Healthier people create a healthier economy